speedskater/hot/README.md

 # What is HOT
 HOT stands for Height Optimized Trie.
 It is an order preserving index structure which facilitates a dynamic span to reduce the overall tree height.
-This makes it highly suitable for general purpose workloads where the distribution of the data is not known in advance, and non uniformly distributed data can be expected
+This makes it highly suitable for general purpose workloads where the distribution of the data is not known in advance and non uniformly distributed data can be expected.

 Its structure and algorithmic details can be found in: